wishborn/py-lara-log/README.md

 ## Usage

 1. Click "Select Log File" to choose your Laravel log file
-2. Use the checkboxes to filter specific log levels
+2. Use the checkboxes to filter specific log levels (filters update in real-time)
 3. Click "Start Watching" to begin monitoring the log file
+4. Click on any log entry to view its full details in the bottom panel
-4. Use "Clear Display" to clear the log display
+5. Use "Clear Display" to clear the current view (doesn't affect the log file)
+6. Use "Empty Log" to delete all contents of the log file (requires confirmation)
-5. Click "Stop Watching" to pause monitoring
+7. Click "Stop Watching" to pause monitoring

 ## Requirements

 - Python 3.7+
-- PyQt6
+- PyQt5
 - watchdog